kirchner-jan/minimalprior/posts/universalprior/tspsis-and-how-i-write.md

 ### It’s been a minute!
 And darn, I’ve missed you.

 As some of you might have read, I recently [joined OpenAI](https://universalprior.substack.com/p/a-quick-one-while-hes-away) as a researcher on the alignment team, and, phew, doing _[all the things](https://forum.effectivealtruism.org/posts/CCx7KpQHMLbkud9PK/slightly-advanced-decision-theory-102-four-reasons-not-to-be#Gotta_catch_them_all_:~:text=ex%2Dpost\)%20option.-,Or,-%2C%20in%20less%20fancy)_ is not as trivial as I thought.
 I've [previously quipped about](https://universalprior.substack.com/p/serendipitous-connections-applying?utm_source=substack&utm_campaign=post_embed&utm_medium=web#:~:text=While%20I%20am%20in%20no%20position) how I have no expertise in AI.
 While that was perhaps hyperbole, getting up to speed with where AI is heading and how to best contribute to that is fun but also a challenge.
-Luckily, I am not alone on my journey into AI alignment research, and I get to collaborate [with some absurdely](https://scottaaronson.blog/?p=6823#:~:text=hundred%20prime%20numbers\).-,Anyway,-%2C%20we%20actually%20have)[1](https://universalprior.substack.com/p/tspsis-and-how-i-write#footnote-1-92912194) [brilliant](https://universalprior.substack.com/p/introduction-to-hebbian-natural-abstractions) [people](https://universalprior.substack.com/p/introduction-to-hebbian-natural-abstractions).
+Luckily, I am not alone on my journey into AI alignment research, and I get to collaborate [with some absurdely](https://scottaaronson.blog/?p=6823#:~:text=hundred%20prime%20numbers\).-,Anyway,-%2C%20we%20actually%20have)[^1] [brilliant](https://universalprior.substack.com/p/introduction-to-hebbian-natural-abstractions) [people](https://universalprior.substack.com/p/introduction-to-hebbian-natural-abstractions).
 So the timing of joining was also [kind of perfect](https://openai.com/blog/chatgpt/).
 So things are getting more manageable every day.

 But this little essay is not about alignment research but instead about another passion of mine: [not giving advice](https://universalprior.substack.com/p/via-productiva).
 I recently had a [video call with friends at Ought](https://youtu.be/YO9UiBWx6jw) about how I used their tools for academic writing.
 In that call, I got to wax poetically about how large language models can [make a researcher’s life easier](https://universalprior.substack.com/p/making-of-ian) and how I think about writing text.
 After seeing the video, a few people contacted me to ask more questions about my workflow and how I feel about using large language models to research.
 So now I find myself in a bit of an awkward position….

 Thanks for reading On Brains, Minds, And Their Possible Uses!
 Subscribe for free to receive new posts and support my work.

-Subscribe

 ### Why I shouldn’t write this